tryingsomestuff/Minic/README.md

 is released for April 1st 2020 (during covid-19 confinement).
 For this version, the one file Minic was splitted into many header and source files, and commented a lot more without negative impact on speed and strength.

 ### Version "3"
-is released in november 2020 (during second covid-19 confinement) as a 2 years anniversary release and *is not using, nor compatible with, SF NNUE implementation anymmore*.
+is released in november 2020 (during second covid-19 confinement) as a 2 years anniversary release and *is not using, nor compatible with, SF NNUE implementation anymore*.

-### NNUE from release 2.47 to release 2.53 (from Stockfish)
+### NNUE from release 2.47 to release 2.53 (from Stockfish implementation)
 Minic, since release 2.47, has the possibility to be build using a shameless copy of the NNUE framework of Stockfish.
 Integration of NNUE was done easily and I hope this can be done for any engine, especially if NNUE is release as a standalone library.
 New UCI parameter NNUEFile is added and shall be the full path to the network file you want to use.
 To build such Minic you need to activate WITH_NNUE in definition.hpp and use the build script (or make your own, but do not forget to pass -DUSE_AVX2 or whatever your hardware supports to the NNUE part ...).
 First test shows that MinicNNUE is around 200Elo stronger than Minic, around the level of Xiphos or Ethereal currently at short TC and maybe something like 50Elo higher at longer TC (around Komodo11).
 This says that a lot more can (and will!) be done inside Minic standard evaluation function !

 When using a NNUE network, it is important that Minic is called MinicNNUE or Minnuec as introduced by Gekkehenker.